nondescryptid/opendoc-state-court-judgments/2019_SGDC_82/report.md

 1       This trio of Registrar’s Appeals (“**RAs**”) before me concern two applications that the Plaintiff had taken out in the Suit herein; and one taken out by the Defendant.
 The two applications filed by the Plaintiff were:

 a.
-An application to strike out the whole of the Defendant’s counterclaim, i.e. \[6\] to \[15\] of the Defence and Counterclaim (Amendment No. 1) filed on 7 February 2018.[\[note: 1\]](#Ftn_1)
+An application to strike out the whole of the Defendant’s counterclaim, i.e. \[6\] to \[15\] of the Defence and Counterclaim (Amendment No. 1) filed on 7 February 2018.[^1]

 b.
-An application for summary judgment to be entered on the Plaintiff’s claim of $230,329.41 (“**the claim**”);[\[note: 2\]](#Ftn_2)
+An application for summary judgment to be entered on the Plaintiff’s claim of $230,329.41 (“**the claim**”);[^2]

-2       The application[\[note: 3\]](#Ftn_3) taken out by the Defendant was to consolidate the Suit herein (“**the DC Suit**”) with Suit No. MC 21545/2017 (“**the MC Suit**”).
+2       The application[^3] taken out by the Defendant was to consolidate the Suit herein (“**the DC Suit**”) with Suit No. MC 21545/2017 (“**the MC Suit**”).

-3       In respect of these applications, the learned Deputy Registrar (“**DR**”) struck out the counterclaim, allowed the summary judgment in the sum of $230,329.41, made no order on the consolidation application and ordered costs in favour of the Plaintiff.[\[note: 4\]](#Ftn_4) The Defendant appealed against all of the DR’s decisions.
+3       In respect of these applications, the learned Deputy Registrar (“**DR**”) struck out the counterclaim, allowed the summary judgment in the sum of $230,329.41, made no order on the consolidation application and ordered costs in favour of the Plaintiff.[^4] The Defendant appealed against all of the DR’s decisions.

 4       The Plaintiff is in the business of glass supply and glass processing services.
-The Defendant is in the business of supply and installation of materials in construction and development projects[\[note: 5\]](#Ftn_5).
+The Defendant is in the business of supply and installation of materials in construction and development projects[^5].
 The DC Suit is an action by the Plaintiff against the Defendant for 383 unpaid invoices for the supply of glass and provision of glass processing services (such as glass laminating, tempering and heat strengthening) by the Plaintiff to the Defendant.
 These unpaid invoices concerned about 170 projects of the Defendant and added up to a total sum of $230,329.41.
-Other than this action in the DC Suit, the Plaintiff has a separate action against the Defendant in the MC Suit in respect of 14 unpaid invoices for glass lamination and other services amounting to $12,381.13 for a project known as the Jurong Gateway project.[\[note: 6\]](#Ftn_6) It is not disputed that none of the invoices claimed in the DC Suit relates to the invoices claimed in the MC Suit.[\[note: 7\]](#Ftn_7)
+Other than this action in the DC Suit, the Plaintiff has a separate action against the Defendant in the MC Suit in respect of 14 unpaid invoices for glass lamination and other services amounting to $12,381.13 for a project known as the Jurong Gateway project.[^6] It is not disputed that none of the invoices claimed in the DC Suit relates to the invoices claimed in the MC Suit.[^7]

 5       On 7 February 2018, the Defendant amended its Defences in both the DC Suit and MC Suit and added a counterclaim to each action (“**the counterclaims**”).
-It is not disputed that the counterclaims are identical.[\[note: 8\]](#Ftn_8) The Defendant also admits that the contents of these identical counterclaims relate solely to the Jurong Gateway (“**J Gateway**”) project.[\[note: 9\]](#Ftn_9)
+It is not disputed that the counterclaims are identical.[^8] The Defendant also admits that the contents of these identical counterclaims relate solely to the Jurong Gateway (“**J Gateway**”) project.[^9]

 6       At this juncture, it would be useful to set out some background to the commercial dealings between the parties leading to the current litigation.
 The Plaintiff and the Defendant had a business relationship which started sometime in 2008.
 It appears undisputed that throughout their years of dealings, the Defendant would place orders for glass and/or glass processing services with the Plaintiff and the Plaintiff would issue invoices after each order was delivered.
-The Plaintiff would not request for payment on these invoices immediately but would accumulate several invoices and request for payment from the Defendant in a consolidated Statement of Account, as a lump sum payment.[\[note: 10\]](#Ftn_10)
+The Plaintiff would not request for payment on these invoices immediately but would accumulate several invoices and request for payment from the Defendant in a consolidated Statement of Account, as a lump sum payment.[^10]

-7       According to the Defendant, these Statements of Account would not differentiate between J Gateway and non-J Gateway projects, or any projects for that matter.[\[note: 11\]](#Ftn_11) Similarly, lump sum payments made by the Defendant to the Plaintiff would also not distinguish between whether the payments were for particular projects.
+7       According to the Defendant, these Statements of Account would not differentiate between J Gateway and non-J Gateway projects, or any projects for that matter.[^11] Similarly, lump sum payments made by the Defendant to the Plaintiff would also not distinguish between whether the payments were for particular projects.
 It would appear that on occasions, where there were either over-payment or under-payment by the Defendant to the Plaintiff, the Plaintiff would carry these amounts over to the next Statement of Account, and apply the same to another outstanding invoice which would then be reflected as credit sales under a subsequent consolidated Statement of Account.

 8       On 21 December 2017, the Plaintiff filed Writs of Summons for both the DC Suit and the MC Suit.
 The Defendant’s contention is that the Plaintiff sought to differentiate the invoices in the Statement of Account into: (i) J Gateway invoices (i.e. the subject matter of the MC Suit); and (ii) non-J Gateway invoices (i.e. the subject matter of the DC Suit), when at all material times prior, the Plaintiff had treated all invoices (for any and all projects) as part of one consolidated course of dealing, and payment sought collectively through a single Statement of Account.